|

 From a recent press release:

 This seems noteworthy, especially considering the current state of the US housing market.
-Congratulations to This month's Conscious Choice, "an enlightened urban lifestyle magazine," examines Prefab 2.0 in a recent article:
+Congratulations to MKD!
+This month's Conscious Choice, "an enlightened urban lifestyle magazine," examines Prefab 2.0 in a recent article:

 (One quibble: the estimate of 100 is only true based on a narrow definition, e.g. modernist prefab built in the last few years.
 We take a much broader view of prefab.)
 The article included several profiles from around the US: Chicago, Illinois